How much does it cost to become a Freemason?

 - Annual Dues – $80

 - Degrees Cost – $300

-The $100 you pay are for the materials you receive during membership, such as a copy of Lodge bylaws, apron, study guides, and etc.
+The $100 you pay is for the materials you receive during membership, such as a copy of Lodge bylaws, apron, study guides, and etc.

-Apart from this, most of the lodges in the United States compel you to pay the fee for the application, which can be around $200 also.
+Apart from this, most of the lodges in the United States ask you to pay the fee for the application, which can be around $200 also.

-This is just a fee to apply.
-It doesn’t guarantee your admission in the Freemason.
+This is just a fee to apply and it doesn’t guarantee your admission.
 If you are accepted, you have to pay $100 more for your first degree.

 In some Lodges in the United States, the fee can be reduced by 50% to people who are under 25 years of age.

 Though this isn’t applicable in every lodge, there are still many lodges in the United States that offer some benefits for the younguns in order to build their interest and make them comprehend Freemasonry.

 You have to submit an application, and you must be of lawful age, which is in most jurisdictions 21.